 tug us this holiday season?

 One Obstacle: We Share a False Story.

 The false story is that our children will somehow be left out or lose out of opportunities if they are not given every possible new gadget and toy available.
-This false story drives us to signing up seven year old on Facebook and having them carry cellphones.
+This false story drives us to sign up seven years old on Facebook and having them carry cell phones.

-For most of us, we want happiness and gratitude to be a strong characteristic in our home.
-If we drop the false story, then here is a simply way to move in the right direction.
+For most of us, we want happiness and gratitude to be strong characters in our home.
+If we drop the false story, then here is a simple way to move in the right direction.

 One Solution: Nurture Acts of Generosity and Giving.

 One powerful way of having the genuine experience of gratitude is through giving.
 Now sometimes, the giving is only in what we give our attention to.
 Sometimes it is a moment of giving a smile.
 Sometimes it is a moment of giving our time at home.

 Many of us give and give to our children hoping that one day they will begin to be grateful and satisfied with all the abundance they have in their life.
 Yet, it doesn’t seem to happen.
 Why?
 Because we let them experience something different.